mssoumyag/TrailerSearch/TrailerSearch/ReadMe.txt

 I have made use of many educational sites retrieved via Google search.

 Running the application:
-1. Port to be used is 8080.
-2. Landing page link is http://localhost:8080/LoadTrailerAndDisplay/GetTrailers
+Landing page link is http://localhost:8080/LoadTrailerAndDisplay/GetTrailers
-3. Running this application using a port other than 8080 would need an update in DisplayTrailers.aspx for correct redirection.

 Things not implemented as of now, but planning to add:
 1. IMDB does not seem to have a free consistant API.
 Hence the approach was to parse response of IMDB web search link.
-2. MVC redirection strategy to be done.
-3. Cache enablement for better performance results.
+2. Cache enablement for better performance results.
-4. As of now results are purely based on IMDB search results only.
+3. As of now results are purely based on IMDB search results only.
 Further enhancements could be to add Youtube etc and create an internal API to supply date.